 - Advocacy– How youth can be involved in advocacy now and career paths.

 - Storytelling for Social Justice– How artists have used music and film to promote social justice and career paths.

 - Directing Change– Perspectives about film industry professional about working on films and documentaries with a social justice focus, tips for aspiring filmmakers.

 - Online Influencers for Social Change-Tips from online influencers that are using their online presence for social change.

 Statewide Winners Recognized at the Theatre at the Ace Hotel in Downtown Los Angeles

-More than 1,200 guests attended the red carpet awards ceremony and top films screening in downtown Los Angeles on Tuesday, May 22nd to celebrate the achievement of young filmmakers across the state.
-Youth filmmakers from across California were given awards for their short films to raise awareness about mental health and suicide prevention in several categories, including Mental Health Matters, Suicide Prevention, Through the Lens of Culture and SanaMente – categories focused on the experience of diverse communities – and Animated Short, and Walk in Our Shoes a new category introduced this year specifically for middle school students.
+More than 1,000 guests attended the red carpet awards ceremony and top films screening in downtown Los Angeles on Tuesday, May 21st to celebrate the achievement of young filmmakers across the state.
+Youth filmmakers from across California were given awards for their short films to raise awareness about mental health and suicide prevention in several categories, including Mental Health Matters, Suicide Prevention, Through the Lens of Culture, SanaMente – categories focused on the experience of diverse communities – and Animated Short, and Walk in Our Shoes a new category introduced this year specifically for middle school students.

 This year, from across the state, Directing Change received 1,063 films from 170 schools and community-based organizations, representing 29 counties and Tri City and 3,346 youth.
 Entries were judged by nearly 300 advocates and professionals in mental health and suicide prevention, members of the media, and television and film professional.

 To view films and for a complete list of statewide and regional winners, honorable mentions and special recognitions, visit www.directingchangeca.org/films.
 You can read more about the awards ceremony and other mental health programming across California on the Each Mind Matters Blog.